radical-cybertools/radical.pilot/docs/architecture/bootstrapping.md

 ## Pilot Job Specification

 The pilot job needs to have sufficient resources to hold the pilot partitions required by the application.
 RP additionally needs to know where and how to submit the pilot job.
-Those information are passed via the pilot description
-- which additionally references a list of partition descriptions, obviously describing the partitions to be created in the pilot job.
+These information are passed via the pilot description which additionally references a list of partition descriptions, describing the partitions to be created in the pilot job.

 The pilot description specifies: